awsdocs/amazon-cloudfront-developer-guide/doc_source/field-level-encryption.md

     private static PrivateKey privateKey;

     // CloudFront uses the following values to encrypt data, and your origin must use same values to decrypt it.
-    // In your own code, for PROVIDER_NAME, use the provider name that you specified when you created your Field Level
+    // In your own code, for PROVIDER_NAME, use the provider name that you specified when you created your field-level
-    // Encryption Profile.
+    // encryption profile.
 This sample uses 'DEMO' for the value. private static final String PROVIDER_NAME = "DEMO";
-    // In your own code, use the Key name that you specified when you added your public key to CloudFront.
+    // In your own code, use the key name that you specified when you added your public key to CloudFront.
 This sample
-    // uses 'DEMOKEY' for the Key name. private static final String KEY_NAME = "DEMOKEY";
+    // uses 'DEMOKEY' for the key name. private static final String KEY_NAME = "DEMOKEY";
     // CloudFront uses this algorithm when encrypting data. private static final String ALGORITHM = "RSA/ECB/OAEPWithSHA-256AndMGF1Padding";